junxit/us-congress-bills-116/metadata.md

 - 2019-06-13 — Placed on the Union Calendar, Calendar No. 83.
 - 2019-06-13 — Reported by the Committee on Small Business.
 H. Rept.
 116-114.
 - 2019-06-13 — Reported by the Committee on Small Business.
 H. Rept.
 116-114.
+- 2019-07-15 — Considered under suspension of the rules. (consideration: CR H5807-5809)
+- 2019-07-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2331.
+- 2019-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-15 — Mr. Delgado moved to suspend the rules and pass the bill.
+- 2019-07-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5807)
+- 2019-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5807)